Are52Tap/murthy-oc1/README.md

 ### Fair use through educational purposes

 If the presence of the paper is against copyright, which it shouldn't be, please submit an issue so I can best resolve it.

+### Acceptance :blush:
+I am happy to say that the PDF as compiled here has been accepted into the JAIR archive website!